 While a corrective action such as summary suspension is underway, a need for longer term action such as routine corrective action or reappointment may arise.
-Where longer term corrective action is required in addition to immediate corrective action, the MEC may initiate a parallel proceeding to address the longer-term matter, with any hearings of both the more immediate and longer-term issue being consolidated, as provided in the Review Procedures Appendix.
-To prevent a lapse of Privileges granted if the time of reappointment arises during corrective action, the MEC, with Board consent, may extend the term of the existing appointment or recommend reappointment for a shorter period, with either such action subject to any limitation on exercise of such Privileges imposed as part of the more immediate action.
+Where longer term corrective action is required in addition to immediate corrective action, the MEC may initiate a parallel proceeding to address the longer term matter, with any hearings of both the more immediate and longer term issue being consolidated, as provided in the Review Procedures Appendix.
+To prevent a lapse of Privileges granted if the time of reappointment arises during the course of corrective action, the MEC, with Board consent, may extend the term of the existing appointment or recommend reappointment for a shorter period, with either such action subject to any limitation on exercise of such Privileges imposed as part of the more immediate action.

 APPROVED by the MEC

+Convetory Transcurer

 Secretary Treasurer

 ADOPTED by the Medical Staff

-Chief of Staff -
+Chief of Staff

 APPROVED by the Board

-Chair, Chelsea Hospital Board
+Chair, St. Joseph Mercy Chelsea Hospital Board